maxammann/blog/_posts/2018-12-23-fun-with-sw-hw-breakpoints.md

 [(Debugger flow control: Hardware breakpoints vs software breakpoints)](http://www.nynaeve.net/?p=80):

 > "Now, you might be tempted to say that this isn’t really how software breakpoints work, if you have ever tried to disassemble or dump the raw opcode bytes of anything that you have set a breakpoint on, because if you do that, you’ll not see an int 3 anywhere where you set a breakpoint.
 This is actually because the debugger tells a lie to you about the contents of memory where software breakpoints are involved; any access to that memory (through the debugger) behaves as if the original opcode byte that the debugger saved away was still there."

+# Conclusion

+Never set software breakpoints at addresses you are writing executable code to!